Fall-Back/Patterns/Subtitles/README.md

 [html5 Doctor: How to mark up subheadings, subtitles, alternative titles and taglines](http://html5doctor.com/howto-subheadings/)

-Also described / expounded in 'Inclusive Design Patterns' by Heydon Pickering [p80],  Tables of Contents (ToC) need some specific HTML to make them fully inclusive.
+Also described / expounded in 'Inclusive Design Patterns' by Heydon Pickering [p80],  Subtitles need some specific HTML to make them fully inclusive.

 Inline subtitle